jstac/quantecon_nyu_2016/README.md

 You should discuss your class project at least briefly with me before you start.
 I am flexible about topics and mainly concerned with quality.

+All projects are due by midnight on June 3rd.

 #### Structure of the Project

 A completed class project is a GitHub repository containing